 Statutory Written Statement

 Another part of the employment relationship is the statutory written statement, which although really similar to the employment contract, is a separate document.
-It is to be issued within two months of commencing of the employment, and should consist of the following elements:
+It should consist of the following elements:

 - the business’s name